What is REST?

 1) Client – Server Architecture style

 This is the first constraint in the REST architectural style.
-According to this constraint an application should be modeled like a Client – Server.
+According to this constraint, an application should be modeled like a Client – Server.
 To relate to it, application should have the UI separate from the Data.
-There should be a distinct components handling Front end (UI) and the Back end (Database).
+There should be a distinct component handling Front end (UI) and the Back end (Database).

 From our earlier chapter on Client-Server Architecture, UI here will act as a client and the back-end will be the server.